Vizzuality/trase/README.md

 The base version of the database at this point is:

 To migrate the database:

+1. TEMPORARILY comment out `schema_search_path: "public"` in `config/database.yml`
-1. run `bundle exec rake db:migrate` to create revamped database objects
+2. run `bundle exec rake db:migrate` to create revamped database objects
+3. run the queries in `db/revamp_cleanup.sql` to remove duplicates from the original database
-2. run `bundle exec rake db:revamp:copy` to copy data between old and new structure
+4. run `bundle exec rake db:revamp:copy` to copy data between old and new structure
+5. `bundle exec rake db:revamp:doc:sql`
+6. ideally after running all this you shouldn't have any changes on the structure.sql file, other than PostgreSQL version in some cases
+7. you can now uncomment `schema_search_path` in `config/database.yml`

 Schema documentation is generated directly from the database and requires the following steps: